 Accumulated business, personal or other nonvacation leave days are governed by the same standards established for sick leave days, provided the employer allows teachers to use the leave for illness.
-As long as business, personal leave or other nonvacation leave days are available to be used as sick leave, they should be included in the total number of sick leave days reported on the Supplementary Report or Terminated Sick Leave Report.
+As long as business, personal leave or other nonvacation leave days are available to be used as sick leave, they should be included in the total number of sick leave days reported on the Supplementary Report or on the Final Sick Leave page of the Annual Certification.